About Our New Campus

-What’s the plan?
+What was the plan?

-The long range strategic plan for the campus expansion consists of
+The long range strategic plan for the campus expansion consists of:

-- A new elementary school building
+- A new elementary school building,

-- A new middle school building
+- A new middle school building,

-- Renovations of the current Lamar facilities
+- Renovations of the current Lamar facilities,

-- A practice/playing field
+- A practice/playing field,

 - A gym

 The design of the new campus integrates the existing Lamar buildings, with the additional buildings, the field, and the gym to form a unified NYOS campus.